pryley/site-reviews/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Site Reviews is a complete review management solution that integrates with WooCommerce and SureCart and works similarly to reviews on Amazon, Tripadvisor, and Yelp.
+Site Reviews is the best free reviews plugin.
+It integrates with WooCommerce & SureCart and works just like reviews on Amazon, Tripadvisor, and Yelp.

 == Description ==